cython/cython/docs/src/tutorial/pure.rst

     def foo(a, b, x, y):
         ...

   It cannot be used to type class constructor attributes.
+See ``cython.declare`` instead to do so.

 * ``@cython.returns(<type>)`` specifies the function's return type.